-The term 'Pongal' is derived from the Tamil literature which means 'to boil'.
-It is an ancient festival of South India, particularly Tamils.
-It is basically a harvest festival which is celebrated for four-day long in Tamil Nadu in the month of January-February (Thai) during the solar equinox after harvesting of crops like rice, sugarcane, turmeric etc.
+The term 'Pongal' is derived from Tamil literature which means 'to boil'.
+It is an ancient festival of South India, particularly among the Tamils.
+It is basically a harvest festival that is celebrated for four-day-long in Tamil Nadu in the month of January-February (Thai) during the solar equinox after harvesting crops like rice, sugarcane, turmeric, etc.

-This festival is celebrated in four day long and each day marked by different festivities- First day is called Bhogi festival; Second day is called Thai Pongal; Third day is called Mattu Pongal; Fourth day is called Kaanum Pongal.
+The Pongal festival is a four-day celebration affair.
+Each day is marked by different festivities- The first day is called the Bhogi festival; the Second day is called Thai Pongal; the Third day is called Mattu Pongal; the Fourth day is called Kaanum Pongal.

-The history of the festival can be traced back to the Sangam Age and considered as the ‘Dravidian Harvest festival’.
-But some of the historian claims that this festival is dated back at least 2,000 years old.
+The history of the festival can be traced back to the Sangam Age and is considered the ‘Dravidian Harvest festival’.
+But some historians claim that this festival is dated back at least 2,000 years old.
 It was celebrated as Thai Niradal.

-According to the legends, during this festive season unmarried girls prayed for agricultural prosperity of the country and for the purpose, they observed penance during the Tamil month of Margazhi.
-All through the month, they abstained themselves from the consumption of milk and milk products.
-They didn't oil their hair throughout the month.
-The use of harsh words was strictly refrained by them.
-Ceremonial bath in the early morning was part of the ritual of the penance.
+According to the legends, during this festive season, unmarried girls prayed for the agricultural prosperity of the country, and for this purpose, they observed penance during the Tamil month of Margazhi.
+They abstained from the consumption of milk and milk products and didn't oil their hair throughout the month.
+The use of harsh words is strictly refrained by them.
+A ceremonial bath in the early morning is part of the ritual of penance.

-According to the Hindu Mythology, Lord Shiva once asked Basava (Bull) to visit on the Earth and ask the Human to have an oil massage and bath every day.
-But Basava (Bull) announced that eat daily and have an oil bath once in a month.
-This makes the Lord Shiva furious and he cursed the Basava (Bull) to live on the Earth forever and said that Basava (Bull) have to plough the fields and help people produce more food.
+According to Hindu Mythology, Lord Shiva once asked Basava (Bull) to visit the Earth and ask the Human to have an oil massage and bath every day.
+But Basava (Bull) announced that eat daily and have an oil bath once a month.
+This makes Lord Shiva furious and he cursed the Basava (Bull) to live on the Earth forever and said that Basava (Bull) has to plow the fields and help people produce more food.
 Hence, people after harvesting celebrate this festival with crops and cattle.

 Importance of the Pongal

-It is basically harvesting festival or it can considered as the 'thanks giving festival' because this festival is celebrated to thank the Sun God and Lord Indra for helping farmers in getting better-yielding crops.
-During the festival people reject old belongings and welcome new stuff.
+It is basically a harvesting festival or it can be considered as the 'thanksgiving' festival' because this festival is celebrated to thank the Sun God and Lord Indra for helping farmers in getting better-yielding crops.
+During the festival, people reject old belongings and welcome new stuff.